-Data Collection Procedure: According to (Gomm, 2008) interviews constitute a conversational practice where knowledge is produced through interactions between an interviewer and an interviewee or a group of interviewees.
+1.1.9 Data Collection Procedure: According to (Gomm, 2008) interviews constitute a conversational practice where knowledge is produced through interactions between an interviewer and an interviewee or a group of interviewees.
 For this study, in-depth interviews were held with sampled mothers of babies with neonatal jaundice at the Neonatal Intensive Care Unit of the Tamale Teaching Hospital due to the desire to obtain rich insights through interaction, into the health-seeking behaviour of mothers of neonates with jaundice.

-Data analysis: This in qualitative research is defined as the process of systematically searching and organizing the interview transcripts, observational notes, or other non-textual materials that the researcher accumulates to increase understanding of the phenomenon (Wong et al., 2019).
+1.1.10 Data analysis: This in qualitative research is defined as the process of systematically searching and organizing the interview transcripts, observational notes, or other non-textual materials that the researcher accumulates to increase understanding of the phenomenon (Wong et al., 2019).
 Therefore, this study employed thematic content analysis (TCA) which involves coding and categorizing the information to determine and describe method of identifying, analyzing and reporting trends and patterns of words within a raw data (Vaismoradi et al., 2013).
-Data in this study was coded manually, analysed concurrently with data collection and transcribe verbatim to generate themes and subthemes.
+Data in this study was coded manually, analyzed concurrently with data collection and transcribe verbatim to generate themes and subthemes.

-Methodological Rigour:

-In a qualitative research, methodological rigor refers to the genuineness of the findings of the study.
+1.1.11 Methodological Rigour: In a qualitative research, methodological rigor refers to the genuineness of the findings of the study.
 According to (Prion & Adamson, 2014), rigor is the principle that underpins the being sure of data collection, analysis and interpretation as factual.
 For this reason, rigor ensures the trustworthiness of the study.
 Trustworthiness can be ensured through credibility thus by looking at how well the information presented denotes the participants accurate data and also demonstrating the value of the data and its interpretation.
 This was ensured by establishing rapport with eligible participants who consented to be part of the study.
 To ensure transferability, the researcher gave a comprehensive description of the study context, methodology, data analysis using participants own words.
 This will guide readers to decide on the possibility of replicating the method on another population with different context but similar characteristics.
 To determine dependability, an audit inquiry was conducted to scrutinize the researcher’s record notes of data, procedures, judgements, findings and relevant supporting documents by external reviewer.
 Thus, member checking was done step by step in order to give much understanding of the entire process.
 Confirmability is how the entire process of data collection was carried out objectively and neutrally without any biases by keeping records of field notes of nonverbal communications.

-study findings
+2.1 Study Findings